-All claims for reimbursement must be submitted within 30 days after the last day in travel status.
+In order to manage and monitor the budget, to determine available funding for all potential costs, and to charge travel expenditures to the correct fiscal period all claims for reimbursement must be submitted within 30 days after the last day in travel status.
 Claims submitted after 30 days may be returned unpaid unless written explanation showing good cause for the delay is submitted with the claim.
 Claims submitted after the fiscal period closes may be returned unpaid due to the expiration of available funding.